ColinIanKing/linux-next/Documentation/filesystems/gfs2-glocks.rst

-go_xmote_th        Called before remote state change (e.g. to sync dirty data) go_xmote_bh        Called after remote state change (e.g. to refill cache) go_inval           Called if remote state change requires invalidating the cache go_demote_ok       Returns boolean value of whether its ok to demote a glock
-                   (e.g. checks timeout, and that there is no cached data) go_lock            Called for the first local holder of a lock go_unlock          Called on the final local unlock of a lock go_dump            Called to print content of object for debugfs file, or on
+go_xmote_th        Called before remote state change (e.g. to sync dirty data) go_xmote_bh        Called after remote state change (e.g. to refill cache) go_inval           Called if remote state change requires invalidating the cache go_lock            Called for the first local holder of a lock go_unlock          Called on the final local unlock of a lock go_dump            Called to print content of object for debugfs file, or on